-After lunch you head southwards through more pleasanty varied territory before climbing up the ridge, with increasingy extensive views, to Fairlight, where the Coastguard Tea Room makes a convenient tea stop.
-The last section of the walk is the familiar coastal route into Hastings, including two steep ascents and descents.
+After lunch you head southwards through more pleasantly varied territory before climbing up the ridge, with increasingly extensive views, to Fairlight, where the new Hastings Country Park visitor centre (not yet open in August 2020: see Lunch and Tea below) might be a possible tea stop.
+The last section of the walk is the coastal route into Hastings, including two steep ascents and descents.
 There is the possibility of a swim in the sea (at your own risk: see below) at Fairlight Cove or in Hastings itself.

 This is walk is intended as GPX or map-led walk but some basic directions are also provided below to help you with navigation.
 For about two thirds of its length the walk follows the 1066 Walk and its link route to Hastings: this is reasonably well maymarked, but the signs are getting rather faded in many cases.
-Approaching Hastings, the GPX uses the official diversion around the landslip in Ecclesbourne Glen: see the bottom of this page for further discussion on this topic.
+Approaching Hastings, the GPX uses the official diversion around the landslip in Ecclesbourne Glen.

-It is also possible to finish the walk in Fairlight, 20km (12.4 miles) into the walk, using the 101 bus: see Transport below.
+It is also possible to finish the walk in Fairlight, 20.3km (12.6 miles) into the walk, using the 101 bus: see Transport below.
 This cuts out the strenuous ending of the walk, but you miss some very fine coastal scenery.

-Two minor variations to the route include a diversion to the Coastguard Tea Room, adding 550 metres to the walk, and a Warren Glen shortcut, reducing the walk by 850 metres and eliminating a big descent and ascent, but also cutting out some fine scenery.
+Minor variations to the route include a diversion to the Hastings Country Park visitor centre , adding 230 metres to the walk.
+The centre, which is due to include a cafe, was due to open in 2020 but was still under construction in August that year.
+There is also a Warren Glen shortcut, reducing the walk by 1.2km (0.75 miles) and eliminating a big descent and some ascent, but also cutting out some fine scenery.

 |Swimming in the sea||

 The very picturesque Fairlight Glen, 21.1km (13.3 miles) into the walk, has a nudist beach, which is also one of the most unspoilt places on this part of the coast to swim (ie no modern development, just a shingle beach in a wild cove).
-The path down to the beach is officially closed due to landslips, but (at your own risk) duck under the fence by the 'closed' signs, and you will find a trail that well-maintained by the naturists.
-Swimming is good at high/medium tide, not so good at low tide due to rocks near the shore.
+The path down to the beach is officially closed due to landslips, but if you ignore this (at your own risk) you will find a trail that is usually well-maintained by the naturists.
+Swimming is good at high or low tide, but tricky when the tide is half way up, due to rocks near the shore.

 Hastings at the end of the walk also has a good beach for swimming - the classic south coast combination of a steeply shelving shingle which retreats to flat muddy sand when the tide is very low.

 Take the Southeastern high speed trains from St Pancras International to Ashford International and change there for the Marshlink trains to Winchelsea and Three Oaks, which run every two hours.
 A convenient connection to Winchelsea is provided by the 9.37 from St Pancras (9.34 on Saturdays) and to Three Oaks by the 10.37.
 You can see from this that Winchelsea and Three Oaks are not served by the same trains: you cannot therefore park at Winchelsea and return to there from Three Oaks without a lengthy change at Rye or Hastings.
-Note that the Marshlink trains are currently only two coaches and in the summer months at least can become very crowded.
+Note that the four-carriage Marshlink trains can become very crowded in the summer months.
 You need to be in the front carriage to alight at Three Oaks.

-A day return to Winchelsea or Three Oaks is the same price from St Pancras as a Hastings return.
-The latter is the best ticket if returning via Ashford, but if you plan to return via the Charing Cross line a Winchelsea or Three Oaks return should be valid - and you will also be boosting usage statistics to these remote stations by buying a ticket to them.
+A day return to Winchelsea or Three Oaks is the same price from St Pancras as a Hastings return, though a Hastings return might be safer if returning via Ashford.
+If you plan to return via the Charing Cross line a Winchelsea or Three Oaks return will be valid, however, and you will also be boosting usage statistics to these remote stations by buying a ticket to them.

-The 101 bus runs along the main road past Fairlight village (the stop being by the church, at the main road end of the side road leading to the Coastguard Tea Room) hourly until 7pm Monday to Saturday and every two hours until 5.30pm on Sunday, serving Hastings in one direction and Rye in the other.
+The 101 bus runs every two hours along the main road past Fairlight village (the stop being by the church: see paragraph 39 of the Walk Directions) until 5pm daily to Hastings and 5.30pm to Rye (the opposite direction).
 Using this you can shorten the walk to 20km (12.4 miles).